Patbox/polymer/docs/polymer-core/getting-started.md

 * Be thread safe - code can run on main server thread, player's connection thread or client side rendering thread.
 * Make sure to check every time you cast if it's really instance of it.
-Sometimes `World` won't be `ServerWorld`.
+Sometimes `World` won't be a `ServerWorld` instance.
 * Never implement Polymer interfaces on Vanilla Items/Blocks with mixins, it will end up really, really badly.
 * Never add new BlockStates to non-polymer blocks, as it will cause desyncs (see previous point)!
 * Please don't even try using registry replacement, it will break many other mods (and polymer itself).